 Ch 361: Physical Chemistry I

-Text for Fall 2018: Quantum Chemistry (2nd edition only) by D.A.
+(1) Quantum Chemistry (2nd edition only) by D.A.
 McQuarrie.
 See http://www.amazon.com/Quantum-Chemistry-Donald-A-McQuarrie/dp/1891389505 and http://www.uscibooks.com/mcqqc2.htm .

-Required for all chemical engineering majors, this course in quantum mechanics and molecular spectroscopy is taken during the junior year after having completed a semester of "introductory" physical chemistry (see Ch 160), a year of organic chemistry, three courses in physics (including modern physics), two years of calculus, and linear algebra.
-Students are simultaneously taking a laboratory course in instrumental analysis.
-A series of applied quantum chemistry projects gives students a firm grounding in the methods, language, logistics, and algorithmic approaches involved in the use of quantum mechanics to predict molecular structures, spectra, and properties.
-A brief introduction to statistical mechanics is also included.
-The course is sometimes chosen as an elective by students in other majors (typically EE, ME, and BSE majors).
+Required for all chemical engineering majors, this course in quantum mechanics and molecular spectroscopy is taken during the junior year after having completed a semester of "introductory" physical chemistry covering thermodynamics (Ch 160), a semester of chemical engineering thermodynamics, a year of organic chemistry with one semester of lab, three courses in physics (including modern physics), two years of calculus and ODEs, and linear algebra.
+Students are simultaneously taking a laboratory course in instrumental analysis, a second course in chemical engineering thermodynamics, and a course in probability and statistics.
+Consequently, it is taught at a level similar to first-year graduate courses in quantum mechanics at other institutions.